reisd/100daysMLChallenge/LOG.md

 **Thoughts** : I don't know how to export the result to csv from Kaggle kernel so look forward to the score.

 **Link of Work:**  Will upload it when I get the notebook finished.

+## Day 24 : Aug 1 , 2018

+**Today's Progress** : Found a way to publish the kernel and submit the first result.

+**Thoughts** : The result is not bad but I would like to try other algorithms as well.
+I am thinking to try home credit kaggle project.

+**Link of Work:**  Will upload it when I get the notebook finished.